nselvakumar25/cse15l-lab-reports/Lab Report 3.md

 technical/plos/journal.pbio.0020439.txt-        opening the head, by using the Radon transform to infer the densities of materials at each technical/plos/journal.pbio.0020439.txt:        location within the head (Hsieh 2003).
 Charles Darwin was right when he wrote that people
 ```
-What it's doing and why it's useful: This command takes in a key phrase and a number of lines, n.
-Then, it prints out the line with the key phrase as well as n lines before the key phrase.
+What it's doing and why it's useful: This command takes in the key phrase "Charles Darwin" and a number of lines, 1.
+Then, for each .txt file in the plos directory, it prints out the lines with "Charles Darwin" as well as the previous line.
 This can be useful when users would like some context about the lines that the grep command prints out.
 Source: man grep

 **Command-line option 4: grep -n**